alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-flowing-blood.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Flowing of blood from anywhere other than the private parts does not invalidate Wudu'"
+date: 2019-09-01
 hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 2461-2"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 2461, question 2"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution, salah]
-note: true
 excerpt: "We do not know of any Islamic legal evidence signifying that bleeding from any part of the body other than the vagina invalidates Wudu’ (ablution)."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz